 Plastic dividers and floor markings help people maintain social distancing at Disney World.
 We found that as long as there are visible floor markings guests did an excellent job maintaining distance.
 Unfortunately, now that the markers are removed people reverted to old habits and crowd you in line.

 The Disney World Park Reservation System

 Initially implemented to help Disney World manage reopening crowd levels, Josh D’Amaro, Disney Parks Chairman, believes the park reservation system is here to stay.

-Over Labor Day weekend Disney World had zero park reservation availability for two of the days.
-This meant if you hadn’t reserved before arriving at the hotel, even on-site guests were barred from park entry.
-No park reservation availability also meant no switching from one park reservation to another if you changed your mind.
+It is increasingly common to find days where Disney World has zero park reservation availability.
+This means if you haven’t reserved park days well in advance you are barred from park entry.
+No park reservation availability also means no switching from one park reservation to another if you change your mind.